A 6 hour Bangkok layover need not be such a burden if you plan ahead and find out what there is to do near Bangkok

 The Paseo Mall market is not aimed at tourists, but is more a typical Bangkok street market; here they have freshly cooked foods and ladies fashion items such as jewellery and watches.

 Bangkok Seafood has since closed down, but the good news is that the mall has been considerably extended and there are numerous other places to eat, there are even a couple of great massage parlours.

 After browsing the market, it was time to catch a taxi back to Suvarnabhumi Airport.

 Ladkrabang Road has plenty of taxis and you will not have any problem getting back to the airport.
 I hailed a taxi at 4:00pm and said “Bpai Suwanapoom krab” to the driver and off we went.

 The return journey was a little bit longer and took about 12 minutes, but by 4:15 pm I was back at Bangkok Airport where the first stop was the Thai Airways check-in counter.

 Talking with the check-in lady about my Bangkok layover, I told her where I had been and she suggested next time taking the bus to Mega Bangna, which is a very large shopping centre close to the Airport.

-That is certainly something to consider for a future Bangkok stopover, particularly if the flight lands early morning.
+That is certainly something to consider for a future Bangkok stopover, particularly if the flight lands later in the morning.

 Checked in already